RespiraWorks/PAPR/README.md

 - If used with a modified respirator mask, it can be made to filter both inhaled and exhaled air.
 - It can be used with a variety of full-head hoods, full-face masks, and respirator masks.

+This project was designed in FreeCAD, and the main project file is here: [PAPRv10-MAIN.FCStd](release-candidates/PAPR-Rev10/PAPRv10-MAIN.FCStd)

+Individual .stl files for 3D printing are linked in the Bill of Materials below.
+Suggested support configuration and print orientation can be found in the assembly instructions below.

 Also have a look at RespiraWorks' Ventilator project at https://respira.works and https://github.com/RespiraWorks/Ventilator

 ----